junxit/us-congress-bills-113/bill.md

   > - **(c)** *Duties* The Commissioner shall—
   >   - **(1)** ensure the interdiction of persons and goods illegally entering or exiting the United States;
   >   - **(2)** facilitate and expedite the flow of legitimate travelers and trade;
-  >   - **(3)** detect, respond to, and interdict terrorists, drug smugglers and traffickers, human smugglers and traffickers, criminals, and other persons who may undermine the security of the United States;
+  >   - **(3)** detect, respond to, and interdict terrorists, drug smugglers and traffickers, human smugglers and traffickers, and other persons who may undermine the security of the United States, in cases in which such persons are entering, or have recently entered, the United States;
   >   - **(4)** safeguard the borders of the United States to protect against the entry of dangerous goods;
   >   - **(5)** oversee the functions of the Office of International Trade established under section 402 of the Security and Accountability for Every Port Act of 2006 (19 U.S.C.
 2072; Public Law 109–347);
   >   - **(6)** enforce and administer all customs laws of the United States, including the Tariff Act of 1930;
   >   - **(7)** enforce and administer all immigration laws, as such term is defined in paragraph (17) of section 101(a) of the Immigration and Nationality Act (8 U.S.C.
-1101(a)), in coordination with United States Immigration and Customs Enforcement and United States Citizenship and Immigration Services;
+1101(a)), as necessary for the inspection, processing, and admission of persons who seek to enter or depart the United States, and as necessary to ensure the detection, interdiction, removal, departure from the United States, short-term detention, and transfer of persons unlawfully entering, or who have recently unlawfully entered, the United States, in coordination with United States Immigration and Customs Enforcement and United States Citizenship and Immigration Services;
   >   - **(8)** develop and implement screening and targeting capabilities, including the screening, reviewing, identifying, and prioritizing of passengers and cargo across all international modes of transportation, both inbound and outbound;
   >   - **(9)** enforce and administer the laws relating to agricultural import and entry inspection referred to in section 421;
   >   - **(10)** in coordination with the Secretary, deploy technology to collect the data necessary for the Secretary to administer the biometric entry and exit data system pursuant to section 7208 of the Intelligence Reform and Terrorism Prevention Act of 2004 (8 U.S.C.
 1365b);
-  >   - **(11)** in coordination with the Under Secretary for Management of the Department, ensure United States Customs and Border Protection complies with Federal law, the Federal Acquisition Regulation, and the Department’s acquisition management directives for major acquisition programs of United States Customs and Border Protection;
+  >   - **(11)** In coordination with the Under Secretary for Management of the Department, ensure United States Customs and Border Protection complies with Federal law, the Federal Acquisition Regulation, and the Department’s acquisition management directives for major acquisition programs of United States Customs and Border Protection;
   >   - **(12)** enforce and administer—
   >     - **(A)** the Container Security Initiative program under section 205 of the Security and Accountability for Every Port Act of 2006 (6 U.S.C.
 945; Public Law 109–347); and
   >     - **(B)** the Customs-Trade Partnership Against Terrorism program under sections 211 through 223 of such Act (6 U.S.C.
 961-973);
   >   - **(13)** establish the standard operating procedures described in subsection (k);
   >   - **(14)** carry out the training required under subsection (l); and
-  >   - **(15)** carry out the duties and powers prescribed by law or delegated by the Secretary.
+  >   - **(15)** carry out other duties and powers prescribed by law or delegated by the Secretary.
   > - **(d)** *Deputy Commissioner* There shall be in United States Customs and Border Protection a Deputy Commissioner who shall assist the Commissioner in the management of United States Customs and Border Protection.
   > - **(e)** *United States Border Patrol*
   >   - **(1)** *In general* There is established in United States Customs and Border Protection the United States Border Patrol.